-The program adheres to the Standards of Batterer's Intervention Programs set forth by the Vermont Coalition for Domestic Abuse.
-The goal of the program is to reduce the risk to engage in emotional or physical abuse towards intimate partners.
+The program adheres to the Domestic Violence Accountability Standards set forth by the Vermont Coalition for Domestic Abuse.
+The goal of the program is to reduce the risk to engage in abuse towards intimate partners.
+This program is funded at no cost to participants by the Vermont State Legislature.

-- Must be age 18 or older. - Must have means to pay for services. - Must accept full responsibility for their crime of conviction. - Must acknowledge they need help due to past abuse within intimate partner relationships.
+- Must be age 18 or older. - Must accept full responsibility for their crime of conviction. - Must acknowledge they need help due to past abuse within intimate partner relationships.